AndreaPoliti/AndreaPoliti/README.md

 ### 🚀 About Me
 I’m a passionate full-stack software engineer who loves crafting scalable applications, exploring new technologies, and creating content to help others learn.
 Here’s a snapshot of what I’m up to:
-- Developing modern frontend applications with [Angular](https://angular.io), [React](https://reactjs.org) and other cutting-edge tools.
+- Developing modern frontend applications with Angular, React and other cutting-edge tools.
-- Building backend systems using [.NET Core / C#](https://docs.microsoft.com/dotnet) and [Java / Spring Boot](https://spring.io/projects/spring-boot).
+- Building backend systems using .NET Core / C# and Java Spring Boot.
 - Working with databases like PostgreSQL, MSSQL and MySQL.
 - Leveraging DevOps practices: I work with Kubernetes, Azure DevOps, CI/CD pipelines, cloud infrastructures.
-- Creating technical content—blog posts, videos, tutorials—to share what I learn with the dev community.
+- Creating technical content to share what I learn with the dev community.

 ---